-Individual Out-of-Pocket Maximum: The Individual Out-of-Pocket Maximum applies when only one Member is enrolled in the Plan, and means the total amount of Copayments, Coinsurance and Deductible that a Member must pay in a Calendar Year, as shown in the Benefit Summary, before the Plan begins to pay 100% for Covered Services for that Member within that Calendar Year.
+Individual Out-of-Pocket Maximum: An Individual Out-of-Pocket Maximum means the total amount of Copayments, Coinsurance and Deductible that the Member must pay in a Calendar Year, as shown in the Benefit Summary, before the Plan begins to pay 100% for Covered Services for that Member within that Calendar Year.

-Family Out-of-Pocket Maximum: The Family Out-of-Pocket Maximum applies when two or more Family Members are enrolled in the Plan, and means the total amount of Copayments, Coinsurance and Deductible that a family must pay in a Calendar Year, as shown in the Benefit Summary, before the Plan begins to pay 100% for Covered Services for any enrolled Family Members.
-The Family Out-of-Pocket Maximum can be met by the combined expenses of enrolled Family Members.
-Once the Family Out-of-Pocket Maximum is met, the Plan will begin to pay 100% for Covered Services for enrolled Family Members.
+FamilyOut-of-Pocket Maximum: The Family Out-of-Pocket Maximum means the total amount of Copayments, Coinsurance and Deductible that a family of two or more must pay in a Calendar Year, as shown in the Benefit Summary, before the Plan begins to pay 100% for Covered Services for enrolled Family Members.
+When the combined Copayment, Coinsurance and Deductible expenses of enrolled Family Members meet the family Out-of-Pocket Maximum, all remaining individual Out-of-Pocket Maximums will be waived for the family for that Calendar Year.

+Note: Once any Member meets the Individual Out-of-Pocket Maximum, Providence Health Plan will begin to pay 100% for Covered Services for that Member.